pretty things

 To being an ‘us’ for once, instead of a ‘them’

-Anyone who has the time and patience to make anything handmade is definitely a hero in my book, and as some of you know, I’ve been posting about everything-DIY for years1 so I thought, ok, for once I’ll show (and not just tell).
+Anyone who has the time and patience to make anything handmade is definitely a hero in my book, and as some of you know, I’ve been posting about everything-DIY for years ((Maybe even before the term DIY caught on locally)) so I thought, ok, for once I’ll show (and not just tell).

 Project #1: Purse organizer